S Corp in Texas: Everything You Need to Know

 - Contact information and the Social Security number of an authorized representative.

 After you've obtained your EIN, you will elect S corporation status by filing Form 2553 with the IRS.
 On this form, list, your EIN number, the state where you have incorporated, your incorporation date, and the location and legal name of your corporation.

 If you need help forming an S Corp in Texas, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.